 2) The Initial Implementation phase entails the actual introduction of MMS, to demonstrate its feasibility through a pilot in a specific context.
 Well-designed implementation research supports the development of efficient and effective implementation strategies to optimize coverage, acceptance, and utilization of MMS.

 3) The Scale-up phase takes place when policymakers decide to scale up MMS implementation to the national or sub-national level, based on the results of the demonstration pilot.
 This requires robust planning and integration of the new intervention in the system’s processes.

-The interactive map below aims to summarize the situation related to impact studies, implementation research, demonstration pilots, and scaling up activities at the country level.
+HMHB has developed an interactive map that summarizes the situation related to impact studies, implementation research, demonstration pilots, and scaling up activities at the country level by various partners.